-Course Objective: The course is intended to
+Course Objective:

 - Understand the C/H/N/O system, flame temperature, the different types of reaction occurring in an engine, while combustion. - Understand the simulation in an SI engine with fuel air as working medium. - Know about how the pressure is being getting developed in an engine. - Understand the simulation of a 2-stroke engine. - Understand the simulation in an CI engine with fuel air as working medium